Did your child’s back-to-school list include an eye exam? It should have.

-MU Health Care's Mason Eye Institute provides expert care tailored to children.
-Pediatric vision exams are offered at the University Eye Institute East offices, conveniently located across the street from MU Women’s and Children’s Hospital in Columbia.
+MU Health Care's Mason Eye Clinic provides expert care tailored to children.
+Pediatric vision exams are offered at the Mason Eye Clinic on Keene Street, conveniently located across the street from Women’s and Children’s Hospital in Columbia.

 Kid-friendly offices complete with multiple TV screens and a play area help decrease the stress of a pediatric eye exam.